MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 ```

 The model used in the above JSON listing is described in [section 5.3.2](#532-message-data-model-extension).
+Please note that there are two possible renderings of the base [Message Data Model](#72-message-model) that might be used in AsyncAPI.
+The first (presented above) renders all attributes as part of the AsyncAPI message payload.
+The second renders some of these attributes (e.g. `eventId`) in the header part of the AsyncAPI message.

 ## 6.6.
 Use case 6: Retrieve Topic Subscription By an Identifier